Nordix/Meridio/docs/front-end.md

 The external peer a frontend is intended to connect with must be configured separately as it is outside the scope of Meridio.

-Some generic pointers to setup the external router side:
+Some generic pointers to setup the external router side (focusing on BGP):
 The external peer must be part of the same (secondary) network and subnet as the external interface of the connected frontend.
-At the moment the IPAM assigning external IPs to frontends has no means to reserve IPs (e.g. to be used by external peers).
-However the IPAM starts assigning IPs from the start of the range, thus it is recommended to pick IPs from the end of the range to configure external peers.
+NSM _exclude prefixes_ functionality can be used to prevent the IPAM in VLAN NSE assigning IPs that have been allocated to external peers.
+(On the other hand, the IPAM starts assigning IPs from the start of the range, thus in development environments it might be sufficent to pick IPs from the end of the range to configure external peers.)
 To avoid the need of having to configure all the possible IPs the frontends might use to connect to an external BGP router, it's worth considering passive BGP peering on the router side.
 By default Meridio side uses BGP AS 8103 and assumes AS 4248829953 on the gateway router side, while default BGP port for both side is 10179.

 ## Configuration